Shipping containers and electric fences

-If the shipping container will be in place for over 6 months, we recommend giving our Planning Department a call to discuss your situation.
+If the shipping container will be in place for over 6 months, we recommend giving our Building Department a call on 03 5734 6200 to discuss your situation.

 If you are planning to place a shipping container on Council land, you need to apply for a general land permit.
 It is unlikely that a shipping container will be approved to be placed on a residential road.

-You will need to apply for a permit if you are planning to put up an electric fence on residential land, or on land less than .4 hectares in the urban growth area.
+You will need to apply for a general land permit if you are planning to put up an electric fence on residential land, or on land less than 0.4 hectares in the urban growth area.

-Note: Applications for permits to install electric fences on or adjoining land will not be approved.
+Please note, applications for permits to install electric fences on or adjoining Council land will not be approved.

-- supply proof of your public liability insurance for $10 million covering Council
+- proof of your public liability insurance for $10 million covering Council

-- supply a plan of the proposed location of the container or electric fence
+- a plan of the proposed location of the container or electric fence.